Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QC5TQ6iL8sg.md

 ### Transcript

-> you played infinite in infinity factory, you think of the footprint metric of construction i haven't played it but jace has played it i believe some people have played it, so yes we have played it
+> you played infinite in infinity factory, you think of the footprint metric of construction I haven't played it but jace has played it I believe some people have played it, so yes we have played it